Mutoxicated/HYPER/devlog.md

 ## Day 212

 Implemented more of the shop: you can reroll in the item shop and 3 random items will appear.
 You can buy them and their effects apply!

+## Day 213

+Will implement shield and powerup boxes and bombs.
+Also planning on making the enemies give score when you kill them and making the Main Menu, the Menu, as well as some other stuff.